 Make a strong start

-A course for first-year students introduces new majors to faculty researchers and fellow classmates, and makes campus connections.
+Freshman Seminar in Genetics is a course for first-year students that introduces new majors to faculty researchers and fellow classmates and allows them to begin making campus connections.
 It also prepares them to work in research labs, teaches study skills needed to succeed in college, and provides peer networking opportunities.

 Customize a path of study

 Students have many options to pursue coursework that meets their career goals.
-They also may pursue Honors in Research, an option that includes conducting hands-on research in campus labs.
+They also may pursue honors in research, an option that includes conducting hands-on research in campus labs and preparing a thesis from the research that was conducted.

 Gain global perspective